 Does the word “Flocka!” secretly hold some sort of time-traveling, universe-shattering meaning below its surface?
 Insert the puzzled blonde lady with math equations on her face meme.

 Wale and Jorah are just two guys trying to be accepted in their world who just can’t seem to stop tripping over their own feet.
 Plus, listening to Shine is kinda like getting Greyscale.

 Sometimes it just feels good to irrationally hate someone, and in the case of both XXXTentacion, who can best be described as an evil version of one of the brooms come to life in Disney’s Fantasia, and Joffrey Baratheon, the biggest piece of shit in television history, irrational hatred has never felt more satisfying.
 Joffrey once made two prostitutes have sex with each other and then held them at crossbow point while one of them beat the other to death, which sounds painstakingly close to XXX’s lyrics.

 This one is pretty simple.
 Ser Ilyn Payne, the silent, stoic executioner of King’s Landing, fears nothing.
-As well, Young Dolph, a man who once survived a drive-by that riddled his car with 100 bullets, AND THEN WROTE AN ALBUM CALLED BULLETPROOF AFTER IT, apparently fears nothing either.
+Young Dolph, a rapper who once survived a drive-by that riddled his car with 100 bullets, WROTE AN ALBUM CALLED BULLETPROOF.
+He apparently fears nothing, either.
 Also, if you catch me eventually writing an article of “The 150 Things Young Dolph Was Doing In His Car While 100 Bullets Hit It,” don’t be surprised.